Mickey-lucky/Computer-Hardare-Sales-Report-SQL-/README.md

 <br>

-2. Create monthly gross sales report for customers
+2. Create monthly gross sales report for Croma and other customers
-   - deployed stored procedure to achieve automation and enhance efficiency
+   - deployed stored procedure to automate the process and enhance efficiency

 ![gross monthly sales report by customer!](https://github.com/user-attachments/assets/beff2dfb-cf4b-4481-b4f8-a498029c85ad)